Sterling silver: History

-More commonly, a silversmith would forge an ingot into the desired shape, often hammering the thinned silver against specially shaped dies to "mass produce" simple shapes like the oval end of a spoon.
-The hammering occurred at room temperature, and, like any cold forming process, caused work hardening of the silver, which become increasingly brittle and difficult to shape.
+Silversmiths would forge an ingot into the desired shape by hammering at room temperature; this cold forming process causes work hardening of the silver, which becomes increasingly brittle and difficult to shape.
 To restore the workability, the silversmith would anneal the piece—that is, heat it to a dull red and then quench it in water—to relieve the stresses in the material and return it to a more ductile state.

 Hammering required more time than all other silver manufacturing processes, and therefore accounted for the majority of labor costs.
 Silversmiths would then seam parts together to create complex and artistic items, sealing the gaps with a solder of 80 wt% silver and 20 wt% bronze.
 Finally, they would file and polish their work to remove all seams, finishing off with engraving and stamping the smith's mark.

 The American revolutionary Paul Revere was regarded as one of the best silversmiths from this "Golden Age of American Silver".
 Following the Revolutionary War, Revere acquired and made use of a silver rolling mill from England.
 Not only did the rolling mill increase his rate of production—hammering and flattening silver took most of a silversmith's time—he was able to roll and sell silver of appropriate, uniform thickness to other silversmiths.
 He retired a wealthy artisan, his success partly due to this strategic investment.
 Although he is celebrated for his beautiful hollowware, Revere made his fortune primarily on low-end goods produced by the mill, such as flatware.
 With the onset of the first Industrial Revolution, silversmithing declined as an artistic occupation.

 From about 1840 to 1940 in the United States and Europe, sterling silver cutlery (US: 'flatware') became de rigueur when setting a proper table.
 There was a marked increase in the number of silver companies that emerged during that period.
 The height of the silver craze was during the 50-year period from 1870 to 1920.
 Flatware lines during this period sometimes included up to 100 different types of pieces.